jaketon121/Practice/Q-其他练习以及其他/This is The Only Solution to Procrastination. Learn How to Stop Procrastinating.md

 1） Create project plans ,even for very simple projects,Like as simple as creating a report,put everthing in a project plan.

 Create a work breakdown structures ,tasks,activities,and then you put them in some place (gantt chart)...  you can see the entire sequence of activities from start to finish.

+Its all about the first step ...for Low Resistance ...